mdn/content/files/en-us/web/api/performance_api/reporting_backforward_cache_not_restored_reasons/index.md

 {{DefaultAPISidebar("Performance API")}}{{SeeCompatTable}}

-The {{domxref("PerformanceNavigationTiming.notRestoredReasons")}} property reports information on whether frames present in the document were blocked from using the [back/forward cache](https://web.dev/bfcache/) (bfcache) on navigation, and why.
+The {{domxref("PerformanceNavigationTiming.notRestoredReasons")}} property reports information on why the current document was blocked from using the [back/forward cache (bfcache)](https://web.dev/bfcache/) on navigation.
 Developers can use this information to identify pages that need updates to make them bfcache-compatible, thereby improving site performance.

 ## Concepts and usage

-Modern browsers provide an optimization feature for history navigation called the [back/forward cache](https://web.dev/bfcache/) (bfcache).
+Modern browsers provide an optimization feature for history navigation called the [back/forward cache (bfcache)](https://web.dev/bfcache/).
 This enables an instant loading experience when users go back to a page they have already visited.
 Pages can be blocked from entering the bfcache or get evicted while in the bfcache for different reasons, some required by a specification and some specific to browser implementations.

 To enable monitoring bfcache blocking in the field the [`PerformanceNavigationTiming`](/en-US/docs/Web/API/PerformanceNavigationTiming) class includes a `notRestoredReasons` property.
 This returns an object containing related information on the top-level frame and all {{htmlelement("iframe")}}s present in the document:

-- Reasons why they were blocked from using the bfcache.
+- Reasons why bfcache usage was blocked.
 - Details such as frame `id` and `name`, to help identify `<iframe>`s in the HTML.

 > **Note:** There is also a [test in Chrome dev tools](https://web.dev/bfcache/#test) that reports on whether your pages are cacheable.